deanturpin/superdean.com/reviews.md

 ### Forge and Foster

 Jamming on the high-end Hublot "porthole" aesthetic.
-Inexpensive but perfectly reliable chinese movements.
-Unusually for this price range, they have a cutout rotor that lets you see through into the movement.
+Inexpensive but perfectly reliable Chinese movements.
+Unusually, for this price range, they feature a cutout rotor that lets you see through into the movement.

 ![Forge and Foster](forge_and_foster.jpg)